 2. Serve Structured Data for the Desktop and Mobile Version

 On top of all the suggestions and best practices mentioned above, you should consider having structured data for the mobile version of your website also.
-This method can be applied if you’re having a site configuration of your structured data for the mobile version, compared to the desktop one.
+This method can be applied if you’re having a different site configuration of your structured data for the mobile version, compared to the desktop one.

 Make sure what data need to be highlighted on mobile, don’t markup data that’s not relevant for mobile users and strictly focus only on the relevant and specific information of each document.
 Make sure you do don’t overuse the method because you might put your website at penalization risk.
 We’ve previously talked about the Structured Markup Penalty, which translated into a decrease in traffic because of spammy use of structured markup data.